ubernostrum/django-registration/docs/custom-user.rst

 user model must implement the ``email_user`` method for sending email to the user.

-The model-based activation workflow also requires that your user model have one additional field:
+The model-based activation workflow requires one additional field:

 * ``date_joined`` -- a ``DateField`` or ``DateTimeField`` indicating
   when the user's account was registered.